Jeanne Hurley Simon: Illinois House of Representatives

 A member of the Illinois House of Representatives from 1957 to 1961.
 A supporter of the Civil Rights Movement, Hurley was a member of the Catholic Interracial Council and the NAACP.
 On April 21, 1960 she married fellow State Assemblyman Paul Simon, thus becoming the first two sitting members of that body who were married to each other.
 She did not seek reelection, later becoming a mother to Sheila and Martin Simon, a lawyer, an author, and supporting her husband when he served as the state's lieutenant governor from 1969 to 1973, during his failed gubernatorial bid in 1972, and his terms as congressman and United States Senator until 1997.

 Later career

 In recognition of her lifelong advocacy of libraries and literacy, President Bill Clinton appointed her in 1993 and 1997 to two terms as chairperson of the National Commission on Libraries and Information Science.

+In 1995 she was speaker at the Elizabeth W. Stone Lecture series on "The Role of the National Commission on Libraries and Information Science in American Library Development."

 She was awarded American Library Association Honorary Membership in 2000.

 She served on the National Commission on Libraries and Information Science until her death from brain cancer on February 20, 2000, at the age of 77, at her home, in Makanda, Illinois.

 A decade after her death, her daughter Sheila became Lieutenant Governor of Illinois.